mel-project/docs.melproject.org/developer-guides/run-a-full-node/setting-up-a-simnet.md

   # additional data in the UTXO, as a hex string
   additional_data: ""
 # specifies all the stakers with consensus power.
-# we need to specify ourselves in order to produce any blocks; "themelio-crypttool generate-ed25519" (install via cargo) can generate a keypair for us
+# we need to specify ourselves in order to produce any blocks; "Mel-crypttool generate-ed25519" (install via cargo) can generate a keypair for us
 stakes:
   deadbeefdeadbeefdeadbeefdeadbeefdeadbeefdeadbeefdeadbeefdeadbeef:
     pubkey: 4ce983d241f1d40b0e5b65e0bd1a6877a35acaec5182f110810f1276103c829e